 for a successful project."

 What is Tax Increment Financing (TIF)?

 TIF is a tool that is available to P3 Parker and not the Town of Parker.
 The use of TIF is governed by state law.
 It enables URAs, like P3, to collect the new property and/or sales tax revenues generated within a designated urban renewal area to help finance further improvements.
 TIF is not a separate tax.
-It is the increase in property and sales tax revenues that would not otherwise be available but for the redevelopment project.
+The increase in property and sales tax revenues would not otherwise be available "but for" the redevelopment project.
 A URA can capture these incremental revenues for a period of up to 25 years.

 What is the Tax and Fee Incentive Program (TAP)?

 The Town offers economic development assistance tools for businesses looking to relocate or expand in Parker.
 Understanding that each business may vary in the type of assistance needed and each situation may differ; staff customizes all economic development assistance to the needs of the company and/or situation.
 TAP includes: